-- GEOG 758 Readings in Geography Credits: 1-3 Courses may meet the certification requirements when they include substantial treatment of Southeast Asia. - GEOG 771 Independent Research Credits: 1-3 A-J. Courses may meet the certification requirements when they include substantial treatment of Southeast Asia. - HIST 542 History of Buddhist Southeast Asia Credits: 3 - HIST 543 History of Islamic Southeast Asia Credits: 3 - HIST 546 History of Thailand Credits: 3
+- GEOG 758 Readings in Geography Credits: 1-3 Courses may meet the certification requirements when they include substantial treatment of Southeast Asia. - GEOG 771 Independent Research Credits: 1-3 A-J. Courses may meet the certification requirements when they include substantial treatment of Southeast Asia. - HIST 542 History of Buddhist Southeast Asia Credits: 3 - HIST 543 History of Islamic Southeast Asia Credits: 3 - HIST 546 History of Thailand Credits: 3 - HIST 547 History of Burma Credits: 3 - HIST 548 History of Indonesia Credits: 3 - HIST 549 History of Malaysia and Singapore Credits: 3 - HIST 569 The Vietnam War Credits: 3 - HIST 575 The United States and Southeast Asia and the Indian Subcontinent Credits: 3 - HIST 580 Spies, Lies, and Secret Wars: CIA in the World Credits: 3

-- HIST 547 History of Burma Credits: 3 - HIST 548 History of Indonesia Credits: 3 - HIST 549 History of Malaysia and Singapore Credits: 3 - HIST 569 The Vietnam War Credits: 3 - HIST 570 America and Asia Credits: 3 Courses may meet the certification requirements when they include substantial treatment of Southeast Asia. - HIST 575 The United States and Southeast Asia and the Indian Subcontinent Credits: 3 - HIST 580 Spies, Lies, and Secret Wars: CIA in the World Credits: 3 - HIST 591 Special Topics in History Credits: 3 J. Asian

-Courses may meet the certification requirements when they include substantial treatment of Southeast Asia.

-• HIST 660 - Reading Seminar in Asian History Credits: 3

-Courses may meet the certification requirements when they include substantial treatment of Southeast Asia.

-HIST 680 - Reading Seminar in Global History Credits: 3 Courses may meet the certification requirements when they include substantial treatment of when they include substantial treatment of Southeast Asia.
+- HIST 591 Special Topics in History Credits: 3 J. Asian - Courses may meet the certification requirements when they include substantial treatment of Southeast Asia. - HIST 660 Reading Seminar in Asian History Credits: 3 - Courses may meet the certification requirements when they include substantial treatment of Southeast Asia. - HIST 680 Reading Seminar in Global History Credits: 3 - Courses may meet the certification requirements when they include substantial treatment of Southeast Asia. - HIST 736 Independent Study Credits: 1-3 J. Asian - Courses may meet the certification requirements when they include substantial treatment of Southeast Asia. - HIST 756 Directed Research Credits: 3-6 J. Asian - Courses may meet the certification requirements when they include substantial treatment of Southeast Asia. - HIST 760 Research Seminar in Asian History Credits: 3 - Courses may meet the certification requirements when they include substantial treatment of Southeast Asia.

-HIST 736 - Independent Study Credits: 1-3 J. Asian

-Courses may meet the certification requirements when they include substantial treatment of Southeast Asia.

-• HIST 756 - Directed Research Credits: 3-6 J. Asian

-Courses may meet the certification requirements when they include substantial treatment of Southeast Asia.

-HIST 760 - Research Seminar in Asian History Credits: 3 Courses may meet the certification requirements when they include substantial treatment of Southeast Asia.